About Dr. Maria Montessori

 It is also an approach to education that takes to heart the needs, talents, gifts, and special individuality of each child.
 It is a process that helps children learn in their own way at their own pace.
 The main concept of Montessori is to promote the joy of learning.
-This joy of learning develops a well adjusted person who has a purpose and direction in his or her life.
+This joy of learning develops a well-adjusted person who has a purpose and direction in his or her life.
 Children, who experience the joy of learning, are happy, confident, fulfilled children.
 In essence, Montessori helps bring forth the giftedness of each child.

 Another important skill it teaches is self-reliance and independence.
 It helps a child to become independent by teaching him or her life skills, which is called practical life.
-Montessori children learn to dress themselves, help cook, put their toys and clothes away and take an active part in their household, neighborhood and school.
+Montessori children learn to dress themselves, help cook, put their toys and clothes away and take an active part in their household, neighborhood, and school.

 Montessori works in a methodical way.
 Each step in the process leads to the next level of learning.
-When a child plays, he or she is learning concepts for abstract learning.
+When a child works, he or she is learning concepts for abstract learning.
 Repetition of activities is an integral part of this learning process.

-The main goal of Montessori is to provide a stimulating, child oriented environment that children can explore, touch, and learn without fear.
+The main goal of Montessori is to provide a stimulating, child-oriented environment that children can explore, touch, and learn without fear.
 An understanding parent or teacher is a large part of this child’s world.
-The end result is to encourage life long learning, the joy of learning, and happiness about one’s path and purpose in life.
+The end result is to encourage lifelong learning, the joy of learning, and happiness about one’s path and purpose in life.